New to the Brown computing environment? Then you may find answers to your questions in this list of common inquiries.

 Q: When I activated my Brown account, I had to agree to a couple of policies before I could connect.
 Do they live someplace else in case I want to go back and see what I agreed to?

 A: While the University does not generally monitor or limit content of information transmitted on the campus network, it does reserve the right to access and review such information under rare but certain conditions.
 These include: investigating performance deviations and system problems (with reasonable cause), determining if an individual is in violation of this policy, or, as may be necessary, to ensure that Brown is not subject to claims of institutional misconduct.
-More details can be found in Brown's Acceptable Use Policy.
+More details can be found in Brown's Acceptable Use of IT Resources Policy.

 A: The basic rule of thumb is "something hard for someone to guess but easy for you to remember".
 Details on Brown's minimum requirements and how to create a good password can be found in the document Create a Strong Password.